gardiol/ha-solarman-wiki/Naming-Scheme.md

 _Get out of shackles of unperturbable past!_

 Steps:
-1. Open sensors detail page
+1. Open sensor's detail page
 2. Click on Settings
 3. Change Entity ID to match new one
 **First check if entity with that name doesn't already exist and if does delete it using STATISTICS tab in Developer tools!**